rsdoiel/stngo/notes.md

 + a dedicated conversion tool?
 + add support for multiple date formats?

-## shorthand ideas

-+ text substitutions defined with LABEL := STRING
-+ file inclusion defined with LABEL :< PATH TO FILE TO INCLUDE
-+ support middle of file extraction negative index refers to lines from end of file
-	+ middle 6,-10 would mean the buffer size would be ten lines and when you hit eof the buf will be discarded.
-	+ LABEL :< #,# PATH TO FILE FRAGMENT TO INCLUDE
-+ support secondary output :> #,# PATH OF FILE TO WRITE

 ## middle ideas

 + support negative indexes (relative to end of file) via a masking buffer